Skydodle/fetch-pups/README.md

   ### Development Prerequisites

   > [!IMPORTANT]<br>
-  > This repository is mainly the showcase my frontend project on the live site.
+  > This repository is mainly for showcasing my frontend project on the live site.
   > The API that I used to get data is a private API that may have usage limits and is not for public development.
   > Therefore, the API url is encrypted in my local env file and do not exist in this repository.
   > If you are really interested in building an app with it, DM me on LinkedIn.